 12 p.m. — Check out Cheekwood Botanical Garden and Museum of Art

 Cheekwood Botanical Garden and Museum of Art is a 55-acre estate only moments away from Percy Warner Park, and strolling the property makes for a lovely start to an afternoon.
 Tour the gardens followed by The Museum of Art, where you’ll see beautiful collections of paintings, sculptures and decorative arts.
-During the holiday season, the gardens are illuminated at nighttime with 1 million twinkling lights, so if you love seasonal light displays, perhaps plan to come at sundown.
-(For more information on the Holiday Lights, click here.)
+During the holiday season, the gardens are illuminated at nighttime with 1 million twinkling lights, so if you love seasonal light displays and are in town at the end of the year, perhaps plan to come at sundown.

 1:30 p.m. — Lunch at Epice